Camping at the Beach

 Wonderful Summer

-So, I can say, it was a great way to say goodbye to summer.
+So, I can confidently say, it was an extraordinary way to bid farewell to summer.

 Other Good Travels